PJalovaara/CPP2021-TD1/Meeting-notes.md

 3. Plan for the next week for everyone
 4. Deviations and changes to the project plan, if any

+# Meeting 22.11.2021 10:15

+**Participants**:
+1. Antti Haavikko
+2. Anna Huttunen
+3. Perttu Jalovaara
+4. Atte Tommiska

+## Summary of works
+1. Antti Haavikko

+   Added startRound, clearTowers and healtBars to the game.

+2. Anna Huttunen

+   Nothing.

+3. Perttu Jalovaara

+   Centered all graphical elements.
+Fixed aiming.

+4. Atte Tommiska

+   Studied Doxygen and talked with other students that have taken this course.

+## Challenges

+1. Implementing level editor.
+2. Time management.

+## Actions
+1. Antti is going to add the money earning principle.
+Add Cruiseship to enemies.
+Upgrade towers.
+2. Anna is going to add different enemies and Pooper goose to Towers.
+3. Perttu is going to do the level-editor with path exportation.
+4. Atte is going to implement the main menu.

+> Please reflect these action decisions in your git commit messages so that
+> your group members and advisor can follow the progress.

+## Project status
+We have three weeks left, but effectively two weeks, because we want to get the game ready by Monday 6.12. to have enough time for final testing and documentation.
+Now we have the base classes and some functions for them.
+We also have subclasses for some towers already.
+Coding continues.

+### TODOs
+1. Antti: money earning principle.
+Cruiseship to enemies.
+Upgrade towers.
+2. Anna: different enemies and Pooper goose to Towers.
+3. Perttu: level-editor with path exportation.
+4. Atte: main menu.

 # Meeting 18.11.2021 09:15

 **Participants**: